section-engineering-education/engineering-education/articles/how-serverless-architecture-can-impact-the-future-of-ai-and-ml-industries/index.md

 ### Tips to Build Serverless Machine Learning Model

-The following steps demonstrate one approach developers can use to build serverless computing and AI.
-It starts from collecting data, processing and categorizing the collected data, designing and training a model, and deploying it.
+The following steps demonstrate one approach developers can use to build serverless computing and AI:

 - **Collect Data**